 Both the HTTP(S) Check and the API Check utilize HTTP(S) requests to monitor, but each check fills a different role.
 API checks are multi-step, meaning multiple HTTPS checks are used to complete a single API check.
-API checks also run in five-minute intervals at minimum, versus the one-minute intervals minimum for HTTPS checks.
+API checks also run in three-minute intervals at minimum, versus the one-minute intervals minimum for HTTPS checks.

 Combining these two check types will help administrators monitor critical web infrastructure, while pinging certain resources for availability and responsiveness.